CiscoDevNet/XRd-Sandbox/README.md

 ### Host-check

 When working on your own environment, ensure you run [host-check](https://github.com/ios-xr/xrd-tools/blob/main/scripts/host-check) to verify your host is ready for `XRd`.
-Make sure you pick the right choices for your image (control plave or vrouter).
+Make sure you pick the right choices for your image (control plane or vrouter).
 The host in the Sandbox is already prepared.

 > [!NOTE]
-> You won't be able to run the command since it requires `sudo` privileges.
+> You won't be able to run the command in the Sandbox since it requires `sudo` privileges.
 Look at the output to become familiar with it.

 ```bash
 sudo ~/xrd-tools/scripts/host-check --platform xrd-control-plane --extra-checks docker --extra-checks xr-compose